 - Many business courses have prerequisites, which are strictly enforced.
 Therefore, additional course work may be required to complete this minor.

-- Students wishing to minor in business are advised to declare this intention in the office of the Boler School of Business as soon as possible but no later than the beginning of their junior year.
+- Students wishing to minor in business are advised to declare this intention in the office of the Boler College of Business as soon as possible but no later than the beginning of their junior year.

 Students who have earned a bachelor’s degree and desire the necessary coursework to be eligible to sit for the CPA examination in Ohio must complete a minimum of 30 semester hours in Accountancy and 24 hours in other business subjects.
 It is recommended that they accomplish the primary sequence indicated below, two accounting electives, and other business courses as required (e.g., business law, economics, finance, marketing, management).
 Students may discuss the various options with a member of the Department of Accountancy.
 For complete information, visit the website of the Ohio Accountancy Board at http://acc.ohio.gov/.